 - Place your greens inside your jar.

-- Place a few cranberries in with the greens.
+- Place a few cranberries in with the cedar.

 - Fill with water.
-Make sure your greens are fully submerged.
+Make sure everything is fully submerged.
 You don’t want them catching fire.

 - Place your candle right in the middle.

 Repeat this process until you have a number of cranberry luminaries needed.
 Feel free to add a decorative ribbon, or bakers twine around the rim, but keep it away from the candle flame.

 These easy to make luminaries look festive day or night, lit or unlit.
 The red cranberries with the green cedar have a classic modern farmhouse look that you can use year after year.
 I have!

 Position 3 to 5 jars together over a bed of greens, maybe even add a couple of pine cones and you’ve got yourself a stunning table centerpiece.